wjschne/apaquarto/Features.md

 # Desired Improvements

-* Running header is placed in the .docx template by officer.
-A Pandoc solution would be better.
 * Figure and Table labels using Quarto's `fig-` and `tbl-` prefixes.
 * Figure and Tables in .pdf jou mode do not fit automatically.